 - We make no representation as to the eligibility of the Debentures as an investment under the rules or documentation of any SIPP or as to any tax consequences of investment in Debentures by or for a SIPP.
 Before opening a SIPP Account you should take your own independent professional advice on the consequences of doing so.

-About the Bulletin Board
+About the marketplace

-Creating a Sell Offer page on the Bulletin Board
+Creating an Offer Page on the marketplace

 As a Member, you can express an interest in selling Debentures by clicking on the relevant tab in the “My Account” section of your Abundance Account and submitting the following information: